stuttter/wp-multi-network/README.md

 ### Will this work on standard WordPress?

-Yes, but it won't do anything.
-You need to have the multi-site functionality turned on and working before using this plugin.
+You need to have multi-site functionality enabled before using this plugin. http://codex.wordpress.org/Create_A_Network

 ### Where can I get support?

 The WordPress support forums: http://wordpress.org/tags/wp-multi-network/

+### Can I contribute?

+Please!
+The number of users needing multiple WordPress networks is growing fast.
+Having an easy-to-use interface and powerful set of functions is critical to managing complex WordPress installations.
+If this is your thing, please help us out!

 ### What's up with uploads?

-WP Multi-Network needs to be running to help set the upload path for new sites, so all networks created with this plugin will have it network activated.
-If you disable it on one of your networks, any new site you create on that network will store its uploaded files under that network's main site's uploads folder.
-It's not pretty.
+WP Multi-Network needs to be running to set the upload path for new sites.
+As such, all new networks created with this plugin will have it network activated.
+If you do disable it on one of your networks, any new site on that network will upload files to that network's root site, effectively causing them to be broken.

-(TL;DR - Leave this plugin activated and it will take care of everything.)
+(TL;DR - Leave this plugin activated and it will make sure uploads go where they're suppose do.)